tensor4all/TensorCrossInterpolation.jl/docs/src/index.md

     @assert f(leftindexset, rightindexset, Val(2)) ≈ [sum(vcat(l, s1, s2, r)) for l in leftindexset, s1 in 1:localdims[3], s2 in 1:localdims[4], r in rightindexset]
 end
 ```

+These two additional function calls can be parallelized internally, e.g., by using threads, MPI processes.

+`CachedFunction{T}`  can wrap a function inheriting from `BatchEvaluator{T}`.
+In such cases, `CachedFunction{T}`  caches the results of batch evaluation.

 TODO: Add parallelization example using threads